MP Estate Planning UK

 When to Consult a Solicitor

-Trustees should consider consulting a solicitor when they are unsure about any aspect of the trust dissolution process.
-This is particularly important if the trust involves complex assets or if there are potential disputes among beneficiaries.
+Trustees should consider consulting a solicitor who specialises in trust law whenever they are unsure about any aspect of the trust closure process.
+This is particularly important if:

 Benefits of Expert Guidance